mahsaghn/Auto_Speech_Recognition_Persian/README.md

 # ASR_persian
 Automatic Speech Recognition
+ASR_persian is an project with the purpose of converting input audio into text.
 This project is totally based on DeepSpeech.Pytorch on Github.
 ## Model Architecture
 | <img src="statistics/ASR.png" alt="ASR Model" width="900"/> |